Netflix/msl/src/examples/java/mslcli/readme.txt

 marshalling/unmarshalling payload was not viewed as essential goal, because it does not help in understanding of MSL core, and MSL messages can carry arbitrary data.

+To run MSL CLI:
+% cd mslcli
+% ./build.sh

+Open two terminals.
+From one, type
+% ./start_client.sh

+From another
+% ./start_server.sh

+The client will enter the infinite prompt loop, asking for text message to be sent to the server.
+The response will be printed to stdout, and it's supposed to be the same.

+Both client and server must be terminated by Ctrl-C.